 That was the moment I learned the value of Japanese phonetics and clear pronunciation.
-If you finish the article, you’ll have all the information you need to pick out the three differences between こわい (scary) and かわいい (cute).
+If you manage to finish this article, you’ll have all the information you need to pick out the differences between こわい (scary) and かわいい (cute)—and then some.

 Why Study Japanese Phonetics?